yuansfer/yuansfer-mobile-sdk-ios/README.md

 ## Integration

 1、The code in MobilePaySDKSample is a test demo for reference only.
-The interface call in YSTestApi should be replaced with the merchant server interface in the release project, and the merchant server interface calls the Yuansfer interface.
+The interface call in YSTestApi should be replaced with the merchant server interface in the release project, and the merchant server interface calls the Pockyt interface.

 2、Put the corresponding .h and .m files into the project according to the required payment method.
 The Public directory under YuansferMobillePaySDK contains independent payments such as WeChat Alipay, ApplePay, CardPay, PayPal, Venmo, etc. You don’t need to add the above when using Braintree’s UI with the form File, Internal is the header file of the third-party payment SDK.
 The demo contains library files of WeChat and Alipay.
 When you need to integrate WeChat or Alipay, add the contents of these two file directories to the project.

-**⚠️ Note: When using Braintree, you need to add a dependent library to the Podfile.
-For details, see the instructions for using the Podfile in the demo.**
+**⚠️ Note: When integrating with payment platforms other than WeChat Pay and Alipay, you need to add the dependency library in the Podfile.
+Please refer to the instructions for using the Podfile file in the demo for details.**

 ```
 └── YuansferMobillePaySDK